core-wg/oscore/draft-ietf-core-object-security.md

 | Response with Observe    |  0  | > 0 |
 +--------------------------+-----+-----+
 ~~~~~~~~~~~
-{: #fig-byte-flag title="Presence of data fields in compressed OSCORE header" artwork-align="center"}
+{: #fig-byte-flag title="Presence of data fields in OSCORE flag byte" artwork-align="center"}

 ## Encoding of the OSCORE Payload

-The payload of the OSCORE message SHALL be encoded as follows:
+The payload of the OSCORE message contains part 2 of the compressed COSE object which SHALL be encoded as follows:

 * The first n - 1 bytes encode the value of the Partial IV, if the Partial IV is present (n > 0).

-* The following 1 byte encode the length of the Context Hint, s, if the Context Hint flag is set (h = 1).
+* The following 1 byte encode the length of the Context Hint ({{context-hint}}), s, if the Context Hint flag is set (h = 1).

 * The following s bytes encode the Context Hint, if the Context Hint flag is set (h = 1).